Jess-Lau/ENGG1340-Project/update/README.md

 ## Boss Battle:
 The player will encounter a boss and beat it in order to complete their journey.
 The player needs to strategize and use collected items to defeat the boss.

+The players maximum Hit Points will be capped to the Hit Points just before they enter the boss room.
+If the player's HP = 80% before entering boss room, the maximum health the player can reach after healing is 80%.

 Players can choose between 3 options in response to the Boss’ action (Attack, Dodge or Heal) in each turn:
 -- Attack: This option would lead to a 10-point decrement of the boss’s hit points.
 Every item in the inventory would create an additional Attack Point.